tarwn/lessthandot-hugo/blogs/content/posts/2009-12-22-applying-kanban-to-it-processes-part-4.md

 ### Current State

-The team&#8217;s current process begins with gathering high-level requirements and building a general architecture, without any of the detailed business rules or logic.
+The team's current process begins with gathering high-level requirements and building a general architecture, without any of the detailed business rules or logic.
 Once the skeleton is developed, the team focuses on iteratively gathering requirements and building the more detailed modules necessary to add flesh to the skeleton.
 The overall systems design follows an N-tier approach, with defined layers for data access, business logic, separate transaction and translation processes for each external system, and a limited user interface.
 The iterative focus on detailed modules allows discovery of the deeper business logic and requirements to occur relatively close to the development against those requirements.
 This modular approach also allows portions of the system to be test-driven against real third party systems without requiring the entire solution to be complete.
-These test-drives also allow the customer&#8217;s technical staff and business analysts to get involved and find conflicts earlier.
+These test-drives also allow the customer's technical staff and business analysts to get involved and find conflicts earlier.

 The team has been challenged with providing better visibility and clear measurements that can be shared with the customer.
 While many of the team members are interested in trying Agile methods, such as Scrum or XP, the team decides that applying Kanban to their initial process will be a smaller change from the customer viewpoint.
 Once they have better visibility and measurement they intend to re-evaluate the potential of using Scrum or another Agile methodology, as they feel a progression would be acceptable to the customers where a complete process changeover may not.

 As part of the ongoing efforts, the team is also looking for a way to improve their delivery speed.
-Most of the team agrees that an additional developer would speed up their delivery process by at least 15%, but they won&#8217;t be able to make the case for additional headcount without some convincing metrics or measurements that support their claims.
+Most of the team agrees that an additional developer would speed up their delivery process by at least 15%, but they won't be able to make the case for additional headcount without some convincing metrics or measurements that support their claims.

 ## Defining the Process